TACC/SyncMeTool/README.md

 ## To install

+   1. Install lua and luaposix on your computer if they are not already there.
+On linux system they can be installed with your package manager.
+On a Mac, it a little more complicated.
+Please install lua and luarocks via brew:

+         % brew install lua
+         % brew install luarocks
+         % luarocks install luaposix

-   1. Clone this repo.
+   2. Clone this repo.

-   2. Add the repo's bin directory to your path.
+   3. Add the repo's bin directory to your path.
 For example if you check out this repo into ~/w/SyncMeTool then add ~/w/SyncMeTool/bin to your path.

 ## To use